rtlabs-com/p-net/doc/profinet_basics.rst

 * Channel number (Use 0x8000 for "whole submodule")
 * Accumulative (true when describing a channel group)
 * Direction (in or out.
 Use "manufacturer specific" for "whole submodule")

+Do not update diagnosis information at a higher frequency than 1 Hz.

 Diagnosis payload formats